Alexander Aze

-Alexander (Alex) Aze (born 25 September 2003 in High Wycombe, Buckinghamshire, England) is a British actor.
+Alexander "Alex" Aze (born 25 September 2003) is a British actor.
 He is best known for his portrayal of Luke in the ITV drama Lightfields, in which role The Daily Telegraph described him as a 'promising young talent'.

 Personal life

 Alex lives in High Wycombe, England.
 He has previously trained at the Jackie Palmer Stage School in High Wycombe.
-Alexander used too study at The Royal Grammar School, High Wycombe but currently attends university.
-He is a good influence on his peers.
+Alexander used to study at The Royal Grammar School, High Wycombe but currently attends university.

 Television

 Lightfields, ITV 2013

 Alex played Luke in ITV's supernatural drama Lightfields, shown in the UK in February–March 2013.
 Luke, grandson to Barry (Danny Webb) and Lorna (Sophie Thompson), sees the ghost of a girl who died in mysterious circumstances many years before.

 Father Figure, BBC 2013

 Alex played Drew Whyte in the BBC comedy 'Father Figure', shown in the UK in the autumn season 2013.
 Alexander's character is the younger son of the title figure, Tom Whyte, played by Jason Byrne.
 In a BBC interview with the cast, Byrne, who also wrote the script for the series, described Alexander as a "great little actor."